 The design is very classic without bold design choices.
 There’s an air of Britishness to it (the trampoline is originally British).
 It won’t take your breath away, but it looks very pleasant and sturdily build.
 There are silver accents around the black mat and safety skit, courtesy of the metal frame parts.

 The steel tubing is surprisingly capable, with a generous 300 lbs weight limit (about 140 kilos).
 That’s more than enough for most use cases.
 In any case, it never feels unsafe to use.
 It is extremely stable, aided with black rubber pads on each of its six legs.
-These pads absorb excessive forces and also reduce noise.
+The rubber stoppers on the bottoms of the legs work wonders for reducing vibrations and noise.
 It shouldn’t rust, but then again it shouldn’t be left out in the rain either.
 No guarantees there.

 The handle bar is set 36 inches above the mat, and unfortunately, it’s non-adjustable.
 Something obviously had to give, and the handle bar is where they did it.
-It’s still usable for most people, unless you’re really tall.
+This height is comfortable for people under 6ft 5in, so unless you’re very tall, the bar will be fine to use.
 The trampoline itself is set 10 inches from the floor.

 Bear in mind the manufacturer doesn’t recommend this model for children.

 The rebounder follows a tried and true formula, not unlike a Volkswagen.
 It needs none of that bungee cords and elastic bands, no thank you.
 MaXimus Pro opts for old-school steel springs, and it sports 32 of them.
 It’s size (11cm/4.25″ in length) is more than adequate for a smallish, 40-in trampoline.